garrandall/popular-music-data/tracks/naturally-selena-gomez-the-scene.md

 You follow what you feel inside
 It's intuitive, you don't have to try
-It comes naturally, mmmm, it comes naturally
+It comes naturally, mmm, it comes naturally

 And it takes my breath away (away, away, away)
 What you do so naturally (turally, turally, turally)